The Specials: Later developments

-Since the break-up of the original line-up, various members of the band performed in other bands and have reformed several times to tour and record in Specials-related projects.
-However, there has never been a complete reunion of the original line-up.
+Following the break-up of the original line-up, various members of the band performed in other bands and reformed several times to tour and record in Specials-related projects.
+However, there was never a complete reunion of the original line-up.

 After their departure from the Specials, Golding, Hall and Staple founded the pop band Fun Boy Three and enjoyed commercial success from 1981 to 1983 with hits such as "Tunnel of Love", "It Ain't What You Do (It's the Way That You Do It)", "Our Lips Are Sealed" and "The Lunatics (Have Taken Over the Asylum)".
 The group ended with Hall's sudden departure, leading to a 15-year rift with Staple.

 After Fun Boy Three, Staple and Golding joined Pauline Black of the Selecter in the short-lived band Sunday Best, releasing the single "Pirates on the Airwaves".

 In 1990, Bradbury, Golding, Panter and Staple teamed up with members of the Beat to form Special Beat, performing the music of the two bands and other ska and Two Tone classics.
 The group, undergoing many line-up changes, toured and released several live recordings through the 1990s.

 A 1994 single credited to "X Specials" featured Staple, Golding, Radiation, and Panter.
-A cover of the Slade song "Coz I Love You", the project was produced by Slade's Jim Lea.
+A cover of the Slade song "Coz I Luv You", the project was produced by Slade's Jim Lea.

 Moving into production and management, Staple "discovered" and produced bhangra pop fusion artist Johnny Zee.
-Throughout the 1980s and 1990s, Staple would stay active producing and guesting with a variety of artists, including International Beat, Special Beat, Unwritten Law, Desorden Publico, the Planet Smashers and others, as well as leading his own bands and starting the Rude Wear clothing line.
+Throughout the 1980s and 1990s, Staple would stay active producing and guesting with a variety of artists, including International Beat, Special Beat, Unwritten Law, Desorden Público, the Planet Smashers and others, as well as leading his own bands and starting the Rude Wear clothing line.
 He sang with the 1990s Specials line-up, and again from 2009 to 2012.

 Panter went on to join with members of the Beat and Dexys Midnight Runners to form General Public, and then Special Beat.
 He joined the 1990s Specials before training as a primary school teacher at the University of Central England in Birmingham.
 He continued to play with latter-day Special Neol Davies in the blues outfit Box of Blues.
-However, he rejoined the band for their 2009 reunion and continues as a member.
+However, he rejoined the band for their 2009 reunion and continued as a member until the group came to an end in December 2022.